RespiteFromReality/GodotOceanWaves/README.md

 - Applied commits from @20k fork, fixing rendering on AMD devices.
 - Upgraded project to generate uid and replaced res:// references with uid:// where applicable.
 - Added desc, tags, icons to project.
+- Replaced imgui with custom Godot UI with a imgui look.
+- Does not require a dotnet build of Godot.

 # Godot Ocean Waves
 An open ocean rendering experiment in the Godot Engine utilizing the inverse Fourier transform of directional ocean-wave spectra for wave generation.
 A concise set of parameters is exposed, allowing for scriptable, real-time modification of wave properties to emulate a wide-variety of ocean-wave environments.